provanpm/WEATHERIT/README.md

 ### Class Diagram Description

 **MainActivity:** The first screen the user sees.
-This will have a list of parks, and an option to search for a different park.
+This will have a list of parks, and an option to search for a different weather.

-**ParkDetailsActivity:** A screen that shows details of a park.
+**WeatherDetailsActivity:** A screen that shows details of a weather.

 **RetrofitInstance:** Boostrap class required for Retrofit.

-**Park:** Noun class that represents a park.
+**Weather:** Noun class that represents a weather.

-**Activities:** Noun class that represents various activities in a park.
+**Activities:** Noun class that represents various activities in a weather.

-**IParkDAO:** Interface for Retrofit to find and parse Park JSON.
+**IWeatherDAO:** Interface for Retrofit to find and parse Weather JSON.

-**IActivitiesDAO:** Interface for Room to persist activity data per park.
+**IActivitiesDAO:** Interface for Room to persist activity data per weather.

 ## Product Backlog